juliorojas81871/Hacker-News/README.md

 ```
 git clone https://github.com/juliorojas81871/Hacker-News
 ```
-3. ake sure that you are in the right folder, if not cd to it.
+3. Make sure that you are in the right folder, if not cd to it.
 4. Type:
 ```
 npm i